Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 In fact, of the 109 times the word, "church" is used in the NT, 93 of those are clear references to a **local** church!
 This shows the importance of belonging to a local church.

 Now, what **are** those commands I refer to?
-The "one another"s of course!
+The "one anothers" of course!

-## "One Another"s of a Church
+## "One Anothers" of a Church

-The "one another"s in the NT are simply, what you would do with _one another_ in a local church setting.
-There are a lot, and I don't intend to list them all here (you can easily look them up), but the point I want to drive home in this section is that a church isn't just "something you attend on Sundays", but rather, are a specific group of people that you carry out the "one another"s with.
+The "one anothers" in the NT are simply, what you would do with _one another_ in a local church setting.
+There are a lot, and I don't intend to list them all here (you can easily look them up), but the point I want to drive home in this section is that a church isn't just "something you attend on Sundays", but rather, are a specific group of people that you carry out the _one anothers_ with.

 For example, from just two verses in Colossians 3, we get the following: